bitcoin-tools/nodebuilder/docs/lightning.md

 Data integrity is critical for lightning nodes.
 If your channel states become corrupted, your money may become unrecoverable.

-To avoid losing money, your lightning hardware setup should be resillient to power loss, hardware dailure, and spontaneous bit flips.
+To avoid losing money, your lightning hardware setup should be resillient to power loss, hardware failure, and spontaneous bit flips.

 ### Power Loss

 To protect against power loss, you should consider:

-- a battery backup on your internet modem, router, cable signal amplifiers, etc. to ensure your Wi-Fi stays on if your power drops
+- a battery backup on your internet modem, router, cable signal amplifiers, etc. to ensure your WiFi stays on if your power drops
 - a laptop (with a working battery) instead of a desktop computer or micro-computer like a Raspberry P
 - a UPS (uninterruptable power supply) backup battery powering the laptop